ixc/glamkit-smartlinks/README.rst

 Conditional wiki-style links to Django models.

-Documentation is available at `http://ixc.github.com/glamkit-smartlinks`_.
+Documentation is available at `Github pages <http://ixc.github.com/glamkit-smartlinks>`_ or inside the repo.

 GLAMkit-smartlinks is part of the `GLAMkit framework <http://glamkit.org/>`_.